admarty/OpenCore-ISO/README.md

 ### 9. Finalize

-Add an **additional CD/DVD drive** for the macOS installer or Recovery ISO, then start the VM.
+Add an **additional CD/DVD drive** for the macOS installer or Recovery ISO, then start the VM to proceed with the installation of macOS.

+---

+### 10. Post-Install

+* After macOS is installed, open `LongQT-OpenCore` on the Desktop and run `Mount_EFI.command` to mount the EFI partition on your macOS disk.
+Then copy the EFI folder from `LongQT-OpenCore/EFI_RELEASE/` to the mounted EFI partition.
+This way, next time it will boot using the EFI inside your macOS disk.
+* Run `Install_Python3.command` to install Python 3 - many apps and scripts need it.
+* Finally, copy `Mount_EFI.command` and `ProperTree` to the Desktop for later use when you need to edit `config.plist`.

+> [!TIP]
+> Use `Create_Recovery_ISO.command` to download macOS Recovery from Apple and convert it to an ISO CD/DVD file.

 ---